Help Page – Stellar Getting Started

 Note: For some reason, the first time it is opened, it closes immediately.
 Just re-open with double click, and the App will then open and be present in the Dock.

-Once open, the Nebula Device will appear in the Dock as an Umbrella icon,
+Once open, the Nebula Device will appear in the Dock as an Umbrella icon, with a red dot if running,

 and add some text to the status area at the top right of the screen: